-This section of the RPP Series Archive features RPP talks on the topic of Islam and the practice of peace.
+This section of the RPP Video Archive features RPP talks on the topic of Islam and the practice of peace.
 Along with talks in the RPP Colloquium series, this section includes talks in the Islam and the Practice of Peace Lecture Series, which is sponsored by the Alwaleed Islamic Studies Program at Harvard in collaboration with RPP.

 This event featured Haji Syed Salman Chishty, 26th generation Khadim of Hazrat Khawaja Moinuddin Chishty, the Gaddi Nashin of the Ajmer Sharif Dargah shrine and center, director and founding member of the Chishty Foundation and Ali S. Asani, Professor of Indo-Muslim and Islamic Religion and Cultures, Harvard University, Director, Prince Alwaleed bin Talal Program in Islamic Studies at Harvard University.